 Battlefield 1 vs Infinite Warfare – Which one is better?

-Battlefield 1 is out now for PS4, Xbox One and PC.
-Infinite Warfare will follow shortly after on November 4 for the same platforms.
+Battlefield 1 and Infinite Warfare are out now for PS4, Xbox One and PC.